 Blood and Urine Tests

-Testing samples of your blood and urine could help eliminate other potential causes of your symptoms.
+Testing blood and urine samples could help eliminate other potential causes of your symptoms.

 Your doctor may recommend a muscle biopsy and would use this to determine if you have a different muscular disease.